oceancholic/eXtractor/README.md

 <p>
   Searching is made with the -s or --search flag followed by a search term. if you are going to search a hashtag write your term in quotes like "#TwitterRocksElonSucks", keywords does not require quotes.</p>
   <p>
-  Additionally you can cap the number of results to be extracted by adding -n flag followed by a number.
+  Additionally you can cap or increase the number of results being extracted by adding -n flag followed by a number.
 Default is ~200.
   </p>
   <p>
-    Another option is -t --top flag. if you provide this flag it will search for "Top Tweets" otherwise you'll get latest ones.
+    Another option is -t --top flag. if you provide this flag it will search for "Top Tweets" otherwise you'll get latest ones (Beware of porn bots.).
   </p>
   <p>
-  Results will be saved in json format in the same directory.<br> You can get bored while eXtractor is busy doing it's thing just hit CTRL+C to exit and it will save the tweets already downloaded before exit.
+  Results will be saved in json format in the same directory.<br> You can get bored while eXtractor is busy doing it's thing just hit CTRL+C to exit and it will save the tweets already downloaded before shutting down.
 </p>
 <pre>
   python3 eXtracted.py -s "#viraltweets" -n 1000 -t
+  ^
+  --this will search top 1000 tweets with #viraltweets hashtag.

 </pre>
 <h3>
   Profile Data